 There's No Place Like Home

 with Maine Authors for Maine Children's Home

-This spring, supporters of Maine Children’s Home (MCH) joined together to raise over $28,000 (so far!) participating in the month-long fundraising event and celebration — There’s No Place Like Home!
+In Spring 2021, supporters of Maine Children’s Home (MCH) joined together to raise almost $30,000, participating in the month-long fundraising event and celebration — There’s No Place Like Home!

 About the Raffle & Silent Auction

 The raffle portion of this fundraiser was online and open from Monday, May 10 to Monday, June 14.
 The silent auction portion was open from Wednesday, May 26 to Monday, June 14.
 Both the raffle and the silent auction included several exciting items that winners will be kicking off summer with!
 The winners of the raffle were announced during the online celebration on June 17, 2021 from 7 to 8:30 p.m.

 The online celebration was emceed by Maine Humorist Gary Crocker on Thursday, June 17, 2021 from 7 to 8:30 p.m.
 Gary was joined by special guests and Maine authors Chris Van Dusen, Cynthia Lord, Juliese Y. Padgett, Lynn Plourde, and Earl Smith, who shared brief readings of their work.
 The celebration also included inspirational stories about MCH's mission to build and strengthen Maine families.

 All funds raised from the There’s No Place Like Home raffle, silent auction, and celebration support the programs at Maine Children’s Home for adoption services, counseling, teen parent support, holiday assistance, and workshops, trainings, and classes for caregivers and parents.

 About the Guest Speakers — Maine Authors